BACHELOR OF MUSIC – Piano Performance

 Prepare two selections, one classical and the other jazz or popular.
 Student should have studied piano for a minimum of two years or the equivalent (may be class instruction).
 Repertoire should be at the level of Denes Agay’s Easy Classics to Modern – Volume 37 (yellow edition) or Phillip Keveren’s Jazz Standards (published by Hal Leonard).
 Repertoire need not be memorized.
 Sightreading is required at audition.

-- Potential graduate students should have completed an undergraduate degree in music or its equivalent.
+Prerequisite: should have completed an undergraduate degree in music or its equivalent

 - Provide recital programs and repertoire lists for the audition personnel.